iann0036/tf-cfn-provider/docs/providers/flexibleengine/DrsReplicationconsistencygroupV2.md

 ## Properties

-TBC
+`Name` - (Optional) The name of the replication consistency group.
+The name can contain a maximum of 255 bytes.

+`Description` - (Optional) The description of the replication consistency group.
+The description can contain a maximum of 255 bytes.

+`ReplicationIds` - (Required) An array of one or more IDs of the EVS replication pairs used to create the replication consistency group.

+`PriorityStation` - (Required) The primary AZ of the replication consistency group.
+That is the AZ where the production disk belongs.

+`ReplicationModel` - (Optional) The type of the created replication consistency group.
+Currently only type hypermetro is supported.

 ## Return Values

 ### Fn::GetAtt

-`Name` - See Argument Reference above.
+`Name` - See Properties above.

-`Description` - See Argument Reference above.
+`Description` - See Properties above.

-`ReplicationIds` - See Argument Reference above.
+`ReplicationIds` - See Properties above.

-`PriorityStation` - See Argument Reference above.
+`PriorityStation` - See Properties above.

-`ReplicationModel` - See Argument Reference above.
+`ReplicationModel` - See Properties above.

 `Status` - The status of the replication consistency group.